shannicec/Project-phase-1/pitch.md

 #### **Project Overview**

--The purpose of the fashion mixer is to assist users in creating stylish outfits by exploring and pairing clothing items according to the latest fashion trends.
+The purpose of the fashion mixer is to assist users in creating stylish outfits by exploring and pairing clothing items according to the latest fashion trends.
 The app leverages a fashion API to provide users with a curated selection of clothing items and trends, allowing them to mix and match pieces to create their ideal outfit.

 ---